Cyprus-XRPL-Hackathon/Whistler/README.md

 2. **Custom layer.** Our solution operates on a second layer, initialised by an [NFT](https://xrpl.org/non-fungible-tokens.html) transaction containing encrypted data.
 Here is where reports will be sent, allowing for full communication control.

 ### EU Directive
-Some key points of the Directive:
+Some key points of the Directive (articles 8, 9, 10):
 1. Whistleblowers must be able to send reports confidentially.
 2. Reports can be submitted online.
 3. Companies need to provide a follow-up within some days.